- Scheduled tasks launch

 This feature add the required parameters on the fly when the Calypso job start only if Scheduler is, itself, already monitored

-Unlike the others parts, this extension modify Calypso execution to add the HPA parameters.
+Unlike the others parts, this extension modifies Calypso execution to add the HPA parameters

 Activate the auto-monitoring